If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Shell Hyperspeed

-The Shell Hyperspeed glitch is a pretty easy glitch where if Mario's on a very steep slope while riding the shell, Mario's speed increases at a negative integer to where you can build up negative speed, going off the slope can make Mario go backwards at a fast speed, eventually then decreasing overtime when you're not on the steep slope.
+The Shell Hyperspeed glitch is a pretty easy glitch where, if Mario's on a very steep slope while riding a shell, his speed increases by a negative integer, to the point where you can build up negative speed.
+Going off the slope can make Mario go backwards at a fast speed, eventually decreasing over time when you're not on the steep slope.

-This is because in the code there's no negative speed cap in the update_shell_speed(struct MarioState *m) function.
+This is because there is no negative speed cap in the update_shell_speed(struct MarioState *m) function.

 if (m->forwardVel > 64.0f) {